Festival Program

 10 am Gates open

-10 am Midsummer Pancake Breakfast in Beer Garden – Scandinavian breakfast and music by Bo Fred Olsson, a true “Scandihoovian!”
+10 am – 11 am Midsummer Pancake Breakfast in Beer Garden – Scandinavian breakfast with live music

 3:30 pm – 4 pm ON THE FIELD – Midsummer Traditions – gather round the Midsummer Pole for games and dances with the Midsummer Spelmanslag, & the Knotty Trolls